nrwl/nx/docs/external-generated/packages/powerpack-owners/documents/overview.md

 4. Configure the [Sync Generator](/concepts/sync-generators) and CI

-Make sure that the `@nx/powerpack-owners:sync-codeowners-file` generators is registered as a `globalGenerator` in `nx.json`:
+The `nx add @nx/powerpack-owners` command should have registered the `@nx/powerpack-owners:sync-codeowners-file` generator as a `globalGenerator` in `nx.json`.
+You can double check to make sure:

 ```jsonc {% fileName="nx.json" %}
 {